 During my years in Boston, I used to curse under my breath as I trekked through the snow, wishing I was back in Los Angeles.
-Now that I’m back in sunny California, I miss those chilly days, especially when it’s 91 degrees in the beginning of April.
+Now that I’m back in sunny California, I miss those chilly days, especially when it’s 91 degrees at the beginning of April.
 The one benefit of ridiculously warm days in spring?
 The idea that I can now prepare dishes appropriate for the summer including this roasted potato salad with lemon aioli.
 Potato salad may appear to be a boring side dish, but add a few extra ingredients and it can transform into something that is anything but.
-Roasted yukon potatoes are finished with a lemon aioli, horseradish, fresh dill and pickled red onions, the perfect summer or spring side for any meal.
+Roasted Yukon potatoes are finished with lemon aioli, horseradish, fresh dill, and pickled red onions, the perfect summer or spring side for any meal.

 **Helpful tips and common mistakes

 When I was younger, I took advantage of every major holiday as a time to experiment with recipes.
 I remember one dinner when my sister and I decided to cook a feast for our family.
 One of the sides included roasted potatoes – I mean how can you mess up roasted potatoes?
 Turns out it was harder than we expected.
 Even after 45 minutes, the potatoes weren’t quite what we had hoped for.
-Fast forward years later and I am now a pro at producing the best roasted potatoes and I’m here to share my tips.
+Fast forward years later and I am now a pro at producing the tastiest roasted potatoes and I’m here to share my tips.

 First off, the potato.
-I personally love the yukon because it still gets a crispy exterior but the interior is deliciously creamy.
+I personally love the Yukon because it still gets a crispy exterior but the interior is deliciously creamy.
 Russet potatoes are better for those who prefer crispier skin but either variation will work.
 My error as a kid?
 I chose red potatoes.
 Red potatoes are waxy potatoes so although they will be creamy, there will be no crisp.

 Secondly, parboil the potatoes.
 I cannot begin to tell you what a difference this makes.
 The potato is able to cook evenly, allowing the interior to become creamy without burning the skins.
 No one told me this when I was a kid but now I know better.